zhitinghe/zhitinghe.github.io/_pages/about.md

 # Biography

 Hello!
-I'm currently studying Digital Media Art for my Master's degree at the Communication University of China.
-I've always been curious about how technology can impact our lives, especially in the realms of Virtual Reality (VR) and digital mental health.
-I've had the opportunity to be part of some exciting research projects, both at my university and at other institutions like the City University of Hong Kong.
-Most of my research revolves around VR design in supporting mental health and self-development, also cover some topic of AIGC and cultural heritage.
+I'm currently pursuing my Master's degree in Digital Media Art at the Communication University of China.
+I've always been fascinated by the influence of technology on our lives, especially within the realms of Virtual Reality (VR) and digital mental health.
+I've been fortunate to participate in several research projects, both at my university and at other institutions like the City University of Hong Kong.
+Much of my research focuses on VR design to support mental health and self-development, but I also delve into topics related to AIGC and cultural heritage.

 # Publications
 - **He, Z.**, Fan, M., Guo, X., Zhao, Y. (in review).
 "I Feel Myself So Small!": Designing and Evaluating of Embodied Awe Experiences in Virtual Reality.
 In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI ’24).